The ImageKit10 allows you to process image effects in a variety

 IKFreeMemory(ImgHandle)

-' Deletes the input image handle.
+' Deletes the effect control

-Note: If the input image handle is not deleted, the image will remain in the memory.
+Note: If the input image handle is not deleted, the image will

 [VB Example (OCX)]